jlcmes/libGDX-Net/README.md

 Here you can watch a Demo of a prototype using libGDXNet: http://www.youtube.com/watch?v=DpluzKKMNtI

-This project has been made as a part of my Final Degree Project "Design and coding of a collaborative multiplatform system with workspace" (in Spanish: "Dise�o e implementaci�n de un sistema colaborativo multidispositivo con espacio de trabajo compartido") of the University of Castilla La-Mancha (Spain).
+This project has been made as a part of my Final Degree Project "Design and coding of a collaborative multiplatform system with workspace" (in Spanish: "Diseño e implementación de un sistema colaborativo multidispositivo con espacio de trabajo compartido") of the University of Castilla La-Mancha (Spain).
+Visit http://www.esiiab.uclm.es/ for more details.

 This project uses the next libraries: http://code.google.com/p/gwt-ws/ https://github.com/TooTallNate/Java-WebSocket
 Thanks to the authors of this libraries.

-Thanks to my teacher, Victor Manuel L�pez Jaquero for his support.
+Thanks to my teacher, Victor Manuel López Jaquero for his support.

 How to use it
 =============